Djtvdoug/Dtorres-political-facebook-ads/README.md

-### In this exercise, we will explore Yelp reviews of businesses in Charlotte, NC.
+### Exploration and Analysis of Yelp reviews of businesses in Charlotte, NC.

 #### Power Pivot